 Claims for grant aid

-We will provide grant aid for stiles passing through or over walls.
+We'll provide grant aid for stiles passing through or over walls.
 We do not offer grant aid for the rebuilding of the wall either side of a squeeze stile.

 Erecting a stile or putting in a gate